Geolm/onedraw-webgpu/README.md

 ## GPU-driven sdf 2D renderer drop-in library

 onedraw-webgpu is designed to render everything in a single draw call, maximizing GPU efficiency for 2D graphics.
-This is a port of the Metal version, it currently uses wgpu as webgpu layer but should work with Dawn.
+It uses webGPU natively and has only one .c file to make it easy to integrate.

 ## Screenshot